cri-o/cri-o/docs/crio.conf.5.md

   The minimal amount of time in seconds to wait before issuing a timeout regarding the proper termination of the container.

 **manage_ns_lifecycle**=true
   Determines whether we pin and remove namespaces and manage their lifecycle.
+This option is being deprecated, and will be unconditionally true in the future.

 **drop_infra_ctr**=false
   Determines whether we drop the infra container when a pod does not have a private PID namespace, and does not use a kernel separating runtime (like kata).